The Biotech Location

 Centers for technology and start-ups

 Many of today’s successful young biotech companies started out as offshoots of universities.
-There are over 60 centers of technology and start-ups in NRW, and currently 25 of them play host to a total of 155 biotech and lift sciences companies.
+There are numerous technology and start-up centers in NRW, some of them with different focuses.
+Currently, a total of 155 biotech and life science companies are located in 22 of them.

 These “incubators” for start-up companies are typically located near research facilities, and their objective is to provide an efficient infrastructure for the transfer of scientific expertise to marketable products and processes.